 - Module 6: Create Taglines, Slogans & Sales Copy

 - Module 7: Learn Magic Marketing (Social Media & Beyond)

 - Module 8: Diversify Your Revenue with Additional Services

 Notre DameNotre Dame offers an Effective Grant Proposal Writing program for a cost of $1,980.
-While this course isn’t specific to building a freelance business, we know this is one of the top programs people consider when trying to build a career in grant writing.
+While this course isn’t specific to building a freelance business, we know this is one of the top programs people consider when trying to learn the fundamentals of grant writing.
+That said, we have had a number of members join the Grant Writing Unicorn Collective because the Notre Dame curriculum didn't show them how to build a career in grant writing (and get paid!).

 This course is suited for students wanting to master all phases of the grant writing process, including the composition and practical application of their own grant proposal.

 - Proven Methods for Developing and Creating a Successful Grant Proposal